KengoTODA/open-the-sesame/README.md

 3. Use [pigpio](https://github.com/fivdi/pigpio) to control a relay
 4. Relay toggles the electric switch to open a door

-## How to run server on Heroku

-This repo has a necessary `Procfile` then simply push this repo to Heroku.

 ## How to run client on Raspberry Pi

 We use Raspberry Pi 3 Model B. You also need a relay that supports 3.3V input.